 around on the golf course.

-Some weddings are too short in duration which makes it inappropriate for the flat fee schedule.
+Some weddings are too short in duration which makes it inappropriate for the flat rate schedule.
 If you expect all the wedding functions to last less than 8 hours it is best to use the hourly rate schedule.
-Weddings at the Mormon Temple, Sellwood church, wedding chapels and other venues are best covered by the hourly rate.
+Weddings at the most churches, wedding chapels and other venues are best covered by the hourly rate.

-The hourly rate is $95.00 an hour (two hour minimum) plus an hourly travel fee of $25.00 an hour.
-The per roll fee of $50.00 for each roll of 35mm film also applies.
+The hourly rate is an hour (two hour minimum) plus an hourly travel fee of an hour.
+The per roll fee of for each roll of 35mm film when requested also applies.

-The flat fee that I charge for a full service wedding is $850.00 but you should budget at least $1,200 for overall photography work for your wedding.
-This allows for the average 8 rolls of film taken plus money that you will spend getting your wedding album, reprints and enlargements done - remember I do not keep the negatives so you have to do your own reprints and enlargements.
+The flat fee that I charge for a wedding is but you should budget at least $1,400 for overall photography work for your wedding.
+This allows for the average amount of time that I will be there to take the photographs plus money that you will spend getting your wedding album, reprints and enlargements done - remember I do not keep the images so you have to do your own reprints and enlargements.

 Here is a wedding photographic checklist to give you an idea of some of the pictures that could be taken and help in planning how much time to reserve to allow those pictures to be taken.

 I find this method of wedding photography easier for me, no need to track every frame for the custom printing, or making you count and choose the exact number of images that you get.
-This means that the bride and groom will be able to choose from at least 108 images (three rolls) or more taken during the wedding to create their own wedding album.
+This means that the bride and groom will be able to choose from at least 100 images or more taken during the wedding to create their own wedding album.